Check Availability

 Trekker trekking standard Everest base camp itinerary acclimatized at Namche Bazar on the third day.
 But, trekkers on seven days of Everest trekking don't rest or acclimatize.

-On the third day of the 7 days Everest base camp trek, you'll trek to Tengboche.
+On the third day of the 7 days trek to Everest Base Camp, you'll trek to Tengboche.
 It is a 5-hour hike.

 Mt.
 Thamserku, Ama Dablam, and Phortse peaks start appearing as we hike to Tengboche.
 Little glimpses of Everest and Lhotse are also visible while trekking to Tengboche.
 Until reaching Phunge Thanka, you'll walk through the pine forest and Gompas ornate with a prayer flag.